Cookies on the Healthspan site

 Exfoliating the night before helps you to achieve the best possible tan, as it removes the dead cells from the uppermost layer of skin, so making your skin tone more even and unclogging your pores.
 This allows for a long-lasting, even tan.

 Keeping your skin moisturised and hydrated - both before and after you tan - will help you tan better and faster than having dry and ashy skin.
 This is as simple as moisturising the night before you plan to sunbathe, as well as putting on after-sun or a hydrating cream once you've been exposed to the sun.

 Not only should you opt for a high SPF sun cream, whether you choose SPF30 or SPF50; you should also always look for the term 'broad spectrum' or the UVA logo with the word 'high' or 4/5 stars, as well as making sure you reapply every couple of hours for maximum protection.

 Apply sun cream 30 minutes before going out, and regularly top up every couple of hours whilst out in the sun, especially if you go swimming and wash off any protection that's on your skin (even if it says it's water resistant).3

-Rob Hobson, Head of Nutrition says: 'You are what you eat and the foods you choose to include in your diet can have both a nourishing and protective effect on your skin.
-Nutrients that act as antioxidants are particularly important as they help to protect the skin from the damage caused by excess free radicals that can build up from too much sun exposure.'
+Your skin has its own nutritional needs and if your diet is poor then it can be reflected onto your skin condition.
+Rob Hobson, Healthspan Head of Nutrition says, "You are what you eat and the foods you choose to include in your diet can have both a nourishing and protective effect on your skin.
+Nutrients that act as antioxidants are particularly important as they help to protect the skin from the damage caused by excess free radicals that can build up when exposed to environmental conditions, such as too much sun."